SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    -  ``ResCode (default: 0)`` The response code that will be identified as a normal response.
       Setting this value to 0 will regard any reply as a success.
       For example, setting this value to 200 will process only 200 response as a success.
-      Multiple valid response codes can be configured by using a comma(,).
+      Multiple valid response codes can be configured by using a comma(,) to separate each code.
       For example, each one of the numbers listed in the configuration "200, 206, 404" value will be regarded as a success.

-   -  ``Log (default: ON)`` Records the HTTP Transaction that was used for recovery to :ref:`admin-log-origin`.
+   -  ``Log (default: ON)`` Records the HTTP transaction that was used for recovery to :ref:`admin-log-origin`.